hsylin/UsedBookApp/README.md

 2. **Website Deployment and Integration**
    Develop a web version of the platform to complement the app, allowing users to access the service from multiple devices.
 This will enhance accessibility and provide a more seamless experience across different platforms.

-3. **User Rating and Review System**
-   Implement a system that allows users to rate and review each other after transactions.
-This will build trust within the community and ensure smoother and more reliable exchanges.